 Successful completion of an introductory course in linguistics, with basic knowledge of phonological, morphological and syntactic terminology

-This course provides an introduction to the acquisition of a first language by children.
-In addition to a textbook we will read and discuss key journal articles from the field of first language acquisition.
+This course provides an introduction to the acquisition of a first language, with a focus on language development in the first three years of life.
+In addition to a textbook, aspects of phonological-, morphological -and syntactic development, the role of language input and different research methods are discussed on the basis of a series of journal articles.
 Attention will be paid to the relation between linguistic theory and child language data.

 Acquire knowledge and insight in the research methods that are used in the field.

 Acquire knowledge and insight in the nature of child language data.

 Learn to interpret data from a theoretical perspective.

 Learn how to formulate hypotheses about language development.

 Acquire a basic insight into the ways such hypotheses could be tested.